darktable-org/dtorg/content/blog/2016-05-24-colour-manipulation-with-the-colour-checker-lut-module/2016-05-24-colour-manipulation-with-the-colour-checker-lut-module.md

 ![target]({attach}target.jpg)

-to create the colour lut, it is currently necessary to take a picture of an [it8 target](http://targets.coloraid.de) (well, technically we support any similar target, but didn't try them yet so i won't really comment on it). this gives us a raw picture with colour values for a few colour patches, as well as a in-camera jpg reference (in the raw thumbnail..), and measured reference values (what we know it _should_ look like).
+to create the colour lut, it is currently necessary to take a picture of an [it8 target](http://targets.coloraid.de/) (well, technically we support any similar target, but didn't try them yet so i won't really comment on it). this gives us a raw picture with colour values for a few colour patches, as well as a in-camera jpg reference (in the raw thumbnail ...), and measured reference values (what we know it _should_ look like).

 to map all the other colours (that fell in between the patches on the chart) to